monsoonmaelstrom/book2/book2.md

 “She wants it all too much,” I say softly.
 “It’s not normal.
 It makes me really, really uneasy.
 And maybe it will be fine and nothing will come of it, but…”

 “But you don’t think so.
-Okay,” he says, running his hand along my spine.
+Okay,” he replies, running his hand along my spine.
 “We’ll figure out something else.
 We’ve got time.”

 “Okay, good.”
 I close my eyes and enjoy the moment.
 It’s the first one we’ve had alone in days, and I had no idea how much I needed it.
 “I love you.
 Let’s stay here forever,” I murmur.